Helixify/HelixCSS/README.md

 ## License

-HelixColor is released under the [MIT License](/license.md).
+HelixCSS is released under the [MIT License](/license.md).
 You are free to use and modify it for your projects.